Solo Travel in Israel

 Accommodation in Israel

-Boutique hotels, sleeping in monasteries or even camping, Israel has a variety of accommodation options to choose from, including guest rooms in rural villages or kibbutz accommodation such as Pastoral Hotel in Kefir Blum.
+Boutique hotels, sleeping in monasteries or even camping, there is a variety of accommodation in Israel to choose from, including guest rooms in rural villages or kibbutz accommodation such as Pastoral Hotel in Kefir Blum.

-If you are travelling Israel on a budget, you’ll find hostels in Tel Aviv, Jerusalem, Eilat and Haifa.
+For cheap accommodation in Israel, you can find hostels in Tel Aviv, Jerusalem, Eilat and Haifa.
 If you are unsure of where to stay in Tel Aviv, Ben Yehuda is in the heart of the shopping district and just a 5 minute walk to the beach.
 If you choose to stay nearer the Dead Sea, accommodation is more expensive with spa hotels to treat yourself to.

 This hostel is in such a great location – right on the beachfront.
 It’s in a great spot for windsurfing and cycling and of course diving.
 It has a really friendly vibe and will make you feel instantly at home.
 The rooms are spacious and there is a sociable outdoor area with a swimming pool and chairs.